ErlingWis/restAtHome/README.md

 # restAtHome

-simple CLI configurable JSON based REST API for when you just need to store some JSON in a database.
+simple CLI configurable JSON based REST API for when you just need to store some JSON resource in a database.

 **Powered by**